shashankatthaluri/Hangman-game/README.md

 ## 👨‍💻 Author

-Created by [your name] - feel free to contact me if you have any other questions!
+Created by Atthaluri Shashank - feel free to contact me if you have any other questions!